 To nominate, submit a nominating letter that elaborates on the points listed below (nomination form).
 The IJHF strongly recommends that at least two seconding letters and examples of the nominee’s work be included as part of the nomination.

-This form and nominating letters must be submitted to the Indiana Journalism Hall of Fame by midnight Oct.
-1 at email@example.com or at the post office address below.
+This form and nominating letters must be submitted to the Indiana Journalism Hall of Fame by midnight April 1 at email@example.com or at the post office address below.
 Examples of the nominee’s work may be e-mailed or sent by postal mail.
-(Note: The Hall of Fame Board of Directors encourages submission by e-mail for ease in dissemination to the committee and full board, but the Indiana University School of Journalism will scan nomination forms, seconding letters and a limited number of supporting documents for the Nomination Committee.
+(Note: The Hall of Fame Board of Directors encourages submission by e-mail for ease in dissemination to the committee and full board, but Indiana University Journalism will scan nomination forms, seconding letters and a limited number of supporting documents for the Nomination Committee.
 All other documents presented will be available to the committee and the full IJHF Board at its respective meetings.)

 A nomination for induction into the Indiana Journalism Hall of Fame should include the following information in this form: